Thierry Ruinart: Biography

 After this he edited the works of St. Gregory of Tours (S. Gregorii Florentii episcopi Turon. opera omnia) and the chronicle of Fredegar (Paris, 1699), with a comprehensive introduction and a large number of notes.
 With Mabillon he published volumes VIII and IX of the Acta Sanctorum ord.
 S. Benedicti (Paris, 1700-01).
 In this same period he prepared his Apologie de la mission de Saint-Maur (Paris, 1702) as a contribution to the history of the Benedictine Order in France.
 He published the treatise Ecclesia Parisiensis vindicata (Paris, 1706), in defense of Mabillon's work, De re diplomatica, which had been attacked by Barthélémy Germon.
 Mabillon had begun, but had not been able to complete, a new edition of the De re diplomatica; this edition was now issued by Ruinart, who published in connection with it an Abrégé de la vie de J. Mabillon (Paris, 1709).
 At the same time he had undertaken the continuation of the Annales ord.
 S. Benedicti and carried it further by nearly completing the fifth volume.

 While on a journey made during the year 1709, which he undertook to gather further material for this work, he was taken ill and died.
 The fifth volume, just mentioned, was edited (Paris, 1713) by Massuet after Ruinart's death.
-Several manuscripts left by Mabillon and Ruinart were edited by Thuillier (Ouvrages posthumes de Mabillon et Ruinart, three volumes, Paris, 1724).
+Several manuscripts left by Mabillon and Ruinart were edited by Vincent Thuillier (Ouvrages posthumes de Mabillon et Ruinart, three volumes, Paris, 1724).
 Among these were three treatises by Ruinart: Iter literarium in Alsatiam et Lotharingiam; De pallio archiepiscopali; Vita S. Urbani, PP. II.
 The letters of the distinguished scholar were edited by Valéry, Correspondance inédite de Mabillon et de Montfaucon (three volumes, Paris, 1846), by Jadart in his biography of Ruinart (see below), and by Gigas, Lettres des Bénédictins de Saint-Maur, 1652-1741 (three volumes, Copenhagen, 1892-93).